 This feature allows the user to select the source of the IP address for this computer.
-If Static is selected, you will need to know the IP address of this computer and enter it to the system manually in the field.
-If DHCP is selected, the BIOS will search for a DHCP (Dynamic Host Configuration Protocol) server in the network that is attached to and request the next available IP address for this computer.
+If Static is selected, the user will need to know the IP address of this computer and enter it to the system manually in the field.
+If DHCP is selected, the BIOS will search for a DHCP (Dynamic Host Configuration Protocol) server in the network that it is attached to and request the next available IP address for this computer.
+If Unspecified is selected, the BMC network paramters will not be modified during the BIOS phase.
 The options are Unspecified, Static, and DHCP.